-Consider other’s needs before your wants
+1. Consider other’s needs before your wants

 If you want to be a better person, start by considering the needs of others before your own wants.
 While one particular current controversy over a piece of cloth comes to mind, here’s one that’s a little less politically charged: fireworks.
 My friend up north lives in a woodsy development.
 For the last two weeks, people in the development behind her set off fireworks late at night every single night, simply because they want to.

 My friend, on the other hand, needs to sleep.
 She also needs to feel safe in her home and not worry that a stray firework will set the woods ablaze.
 Her neighbor with PTSD needs to feel safe in his own home and not worry that the constant barrage of booms will trigger an episode.

-Considering other’s needs before your wants doesn’t mean giving up everything you love.
+Considering others’ needs before your wants doesn’t mean giving up everything you love.
 No one is saying you have to give your family vacation budget away to the less fortunate or feed the world before you can have a slice of pizza.

-Think before you speak (or write)
+2. Think before you speak (or write)

 Too often, we blurt out hurtful things without really considering the damage we can do with our words.
 One of my favorite quotes by author Fran Lebowitz goes, “Think before you speak, read before you think.”

-Never say anything online that you wouldn’t say in real life
+3. Never say anything online that you wouldn’t say in real life

 Social media has done wonderful things for the world, but it’s also created a sort of disconnect in our minds.
-It allows us to think of people as bits and bytes inside our screen instead of real people with very real feelings.
+It allows us to think of people as bits and bytes inside our screens instead of real people with very real feelings.
 So, we often say brutal things we’d never consider saying to someone’s face.

 That goes for meme sharing, too.
 Before you share cruel memes mocking someone’s politics, ask yourself if you would say those say words to a family member on the opposite side.
 Same goes for anything that insinuates that all members of a particular party, job, etc. are bad.
 Ask yourself if you’d say that to a cousin or friend in that position.

-Own up to your mistakes
+4. Own up to your mistakes